 What Small Business Owners and Employers Need to Know

 This court case might have had a different outcome had the employee filed documentation to extend his temporary medical disability.
-The medical documentation needed to extend his temporary medical disability benefits could have provided evidence that the employee had a medical a condition or physiological disorder.
+The medical documentation needed to develop his temporary medical disability benefits could have provided evidence that the employee had a medical condition or physiological disorder.

 The takeaway for business employers is that physical characteristics alone do not make or break a potential claim for disability discrimination.
-Employers need to review what constitutes ‘physical impairment’ under the ADA (Americans with Disabilities Act) to avoid potential claims.
-An employee, or even an applicant can request a reasonable accommodation if it also affects their medical treatment too.
-Further, an employer’s perception that an employee has a disability is sufficient to raise a claim.
+To avoid potential lawsuits, employers must review what constitutes 'physical impairment' under the ADA (Americans with Disabilities Act).
+An employee or even an applicant can request a reasonable accommodation if it also affects their medical treatment.
+Further, an employer's perception that an employee has a disability is sufficient to raise a claim.

-In the case of Richardson v.
-Chicago Transit Authority, the court found that ‘physical impairment’ can include obesity ONLY if it is the result of an underlying condition or physiological disorder, such as Cushing’s syndrome.
+In the Richardson v.
+Chicago Transit Authority case, the court found that 'physical impairment' can include obesity ONLY if it results from an underlying condition or physiological disorder, such as Cushing's syndrome.

 How Small Businesses and Employers Can Prevent Potential Discrimination Claims

-The best action for any small business is to be educated on anti-discrimination laws for disability, and what constitutes reasonable accommodation.
-Small businesses and employers have access to state and federal resources to help stay compliant.
+The best action for any small business is to be educated on anti-discrimination laws for disability and what constitutes a reasonable accommodation.
+Small businesses and employers can access state and federal resources to help stay compliant.
 We provide some helpful tips below.
-Small business can also check out the resources and outreach programs provided by the EEOC.
+Small businesses can also check out the resources and outreach programs offered by the EEOC.

-- Understand that the anti-discrimination law based on disability applies to people who may not be affected by their medical condition all of the time.
-For instance, the law applies to people with epilepsy, multiple sclerosis, and post traumatic stress disorder (PTSD).
-The law also applies to people who have had medical conditions in the past.
+Understand that the anti-discrimination law based on disability applies to people who may not always be affected by their medical condition.
+For instance, the rule applies to people with epilepsy, multiple sclerosis, and post-traumatic stress disorder (PTSD).
+The law also applies to people who have had medical conditions.

-- A small business owner cannot request medical or genetic information from applicants, and business owners can only request that information from employees in certain circumstances.
-All medical documents legally obtained by an employer must be held in strict confidence.
+A small business owner cannot request medical or genetic information from applicants, and business owners can only ask for that information from employees in certain circumstances.
+In addition, all medical documents legally obtained by an employer must be held strictly confidential.

-- An employer may be asked to provide reasonable accommodations for an employee or applicant because of their disability.
-Providing reasonable accommodations simply means a change in the way something is done at work.
-An employee may ask for more breaks due to a condition or ask for leave for their weekly physical rehabilitation or request changes to a specific work situation, and an employer can comply as long as it does not require a huge expense, or a lowering of production or job standards.
+An employer may be asked to provide reasonable accommodations for an employee or applicant because of their disability.
+Providing reasonable accommodations means changing how something is done at work.
+For example, an employee may ask for more breaks due to a condition, ask for leave for their weekly physical rehabilitation, or request changes to a specific work situation.
+An employer can comply as long as it does not require a huge expense or a lowering of production or job standards.

-- Small Business owners must handle each request on an individual basis, and not assume that they cannot afford to accommodate the request.
+Small Business owners must handle each request individually and not assume they cannot afford to accommodate the request.

-- Employers should provide training to help managers and supervisors identify and handle a request for accommodation properly and within the requirements of the law.
+Employers should provide training to help managers and supervisors identify and correctly handle accommodation requests within the law's requirements.

-- If an employer cannot provide for the employee’s or applicant’s preferred accommodation, see if an alternative is available.
+See if an alternative is available if an employer cannot provide for the employee's or applicant's preferred accommodation.

-- Employers should document all requests for accommodation, especially if you cannot provide an employee’s or applicant’s preferred or first request for a specific accommodation.
+Employers should document all accommodation requests, primarily if you cannot provide an employee's or applicant's preferred or first request for a specific accommodation.

-Let us help younavigate the tricky considerations related to FMLA, obesity at work, and reasonable accommodations.
-Both Natalie Lynch and Susan Wordhave years of experience working with employers to make the right decisions for their workforces.
+Let us help you navigate the tricky considerations related to FMLA, obesity at work, and reasonable accommodations.
+Natalie Lynch has years of experience working with employers to make the right decisions for their workforces.